MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-trim.md

 ---
-title: Trim and TrimEnds functions in Power Apps
+title: Trim and TrimEnds functions
-description: Reference information including syntax and examples for the Trim and TrimEnds functions in Power Apps.
+description: Reference information including syntax and examples for the Trim and TrimEnds functions.
 author: gregli-msft

 ms.topic: reference